Emotions and human development in animation: empathy, identity and psychological growth reflected in cinema

 This mix allows difficult topics, such as fear or sadness, to be addressed safely and creatively, facilitating identification and emotional management in viewers of all ages.

-Furthermore, fantasy in animation fosters imagination and the existence of multiple emotional interpretations, enriching the educational experience beyond literal reality.
+Furthermore, fantasy in animation encourages imagination and the existence of multiple emotional interpretations, enriching the educational experience beyond literal reality.

 Learning and psychological growth

-Animated stories promote emotional learning by showing examples of overcoming adversity, resilience, and self-awareness, essential ingredients for healthy psychological development.
+Animated stories promote emotional learning by showing examples of self-improvement, resilience, and self-knowledge, essential ingredients for healthy psychological development.

-By identifying with the characters and their challenges, viewers can reflect on their own emotions and internal processes, fostering empathy and emotional intelligence.
+By identifying with the characters and their challenges, viewers can reflect on their own emotions and internal processes, promoting empathy and emotional intelligence.

-In this way, animation becomes a valuable tool for teaching emotional skills, helping children and adults to face life with greater understanding and well-being.
+In this way, animation becomes a valuable tool to teach emotional skills, helping children and adults face life with greater understanding and well-being.